caph1993/pyrandr-bt/readme.md

  - We spend many hours on the screen.
  - Screens are too bright, even on 1% backlight.
  - `xrandr` supports brightness but not temperature (the gamma function is terrible)
  - `redshift` supports setting both, but not reading, increasing or decreasing.
-Forhtermore, it has tons of dependencies and uses your location by default.
+Furthermore, it has tons of dependencies and uses your location by default.
 It's too complex for such a simple task.
  - No other open source software is available.

 ## How to use?